 Mixed Concrete is a fundraising art show which raises money, awareness, and support for families with inadequate housing in Chapel Hill, NC.
 The show was founded in 2011 by a UNC student and continues to be run by UNC students.
-This year, our 6th Annual show will be hosted by the UNC Habitat for Humanity Chapter at Tru Deli + Wine and will feature donated art from both UNC students and artists in the triangle area.
-The opening and silent auction will take place on Saturday, February 25, 2017.
+This year, our 8th Annual show will be hosted by the UNC Habitat for Humanity Chapter at TOPO’s Great Room and will feature donated art from both UNC students and artists in the triangle area.
+The silent auction will take place on Saturday, February 23, 2018 from 5:00 to 6:30.
 All proceeds from the show will benefit Habitat for Humanity of Orange County.

 There will be an opening reception where students, families, community members, local artists, supporters of Habitat Orange Country, and Habitat homeowners will come together to support our neighbors and enjoy the work of budding UNC student-artists and local professional artists.
 As in previous years, this year’s Mixed Concrete Art Show will have a silent auction format.
-The winning bidders can take their work home work them after the auction ends at 10pm on Saturday night.
+The winning bidders can take their work home work them after the auction ends at 6:30 PM.

 On Affordable Housing in Orange County:

 Mixed Concrete addresses the problem of affordable housing in Orange County and Chapel Hill.
 Affordable housing is defined as spending 30% or less of household income on housing.
 According to 2007-2011 census data, the average monthly rent in Orange County is $779.
 The monthly rent qualifying as “affordable” in Orange County is $503.
 Fifty-eight percent of families in Orange County are cost-burdened by rent.
 For Phoenix Place, the fifty-house Habitat residential development in Chapel Hill, 300 families applied for homes.
 Mixed Concrete raises awareness of and contributes financially to this social quagmire.